 OSHA 40-hour Hazardous Waste Operations Worker and 8-hour Supervisor training

-Mr. Baltzer has 37 years of professional experience including 27 as an environmental consultant and 10 as a soil geologist and Quaternary tectonics specialist.
-He has performed environmental and geologic investigations on hundreds of sites, has prepared written reports for most of these, and has delivered oral presentations on several dozen topics.
+Mr. Baltzer has 43 years of professional experience including 33 as an environmental consultant and 10 as a soil geologist and Quaternary tectonics specialist.
+He has performed environmental and geologic investigations on over one thousand sites, has prepared written reports for most of these, and has delivered oral presentations on several dozen topics.
 He is responsible for evaluating the presence and/or extent of contamination at sites.
 He provides regulatory, technical, and managerial assistance on Phase I ESAs, asbestos, voluntary cleanup, hazardous waste, TSCA, ecological, and other types of environmental projects.

 Former president and vice president, Grand Junction Geological Society